 No Impact.
+The proposed project would develop a mini-storage facility and would not construct any type of housing or dwelling units on site.
 According to Federal Emergency Management Agency flood hazard maps, the project site is not located within a 100-year flood zone; therefore, the proposed project would not place housing within a 100-year flood hazard area or result in structures being constructed that would impede or redirect flood flows.
 The proposed project would not be subject to flooding, and, therefore, no impact would occur.